Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

 # Game-Boy-chips-decapping-project
 A database of microscopic images of decapped (or not) chips from Game Boy cartridges.

-The silicon dies were extracted from epoxy matrix with 70% nitric acid heated at 250°C. The mineral carbon residuals were removed with rapid bath in nitro-chromic acid at 200-250°C. After rincing with deionized water, dies were finally gently cleaned with isopropanol and a cotton bud to remove any dust and residue before imaging with professionnal equipment.
+The silicon dies were extracted from epoxy matrix by dipping chips in 70% nitric acid heated at 250°C until no red fumes degases from the beaker.
+The mineral carbon residuals were possibly removed with rapid bath in nitro-chromic acid at 200-250°C. After rincing with lot of deionized water, dies were finally gently cleaned with isopropanol and a cotton bud to remove any dust and residue before imaging with professionnal equipment.

 I definitely do not recommend doing the process if you are not a skilled chemist with access to all necessary safety equipment (fumehood and individual protection against strong acids).
 Chromic acid derivatives are highly carcinogenic / environmentally unfriendly and any residual must be disposed in hazardous chemical waste containers.